 The National Zoo is part of the species survival plan, or SSP, for the Sumatran and Amur tigers.
 SSPs are inter-zoo agreements that help sustain good genetic diversity within an endangered species through genetic analysis of individual animals, which helps zookeepers choose the best breeding pairs from across North American zoos, and sometimes from elsewhere in the world.
 Smithsonian is also involved in the Global Tiger Recovery Program, which helps nations prioritize and implement tiger conservation projects.

-The National Zoo’s O-Line and Think Thank
+The National Zoo’s O-Line and Think Tank

 When you leave the Great Cats areas, look up.
 The cables you see overhead are called O-Line.
 “O” stands for orangutan, and if your timing and the weather are just right, you may see some of these fantastic apes swinging right over your head!